 - 1. All players must wear a common identifying jersey with a number on the back. - 2.
 Running shoes may be worn or multi-cleat boot with a minimum of 7 cleats.
-No part of the cleat may be metal. - 3.
-All players will wear regulation Triple Threat flag football belts and flags.
-The shirts must be tucked in.
-Only flags provided by the league are to be used.
+No part of the cleat may be metal.

 DRESS (cont'd)